How to set actionable KPI targets

 How to make KPI targets actionable

+KPIs are important.
 By following the process I’ve outlined, you’ve got a solid framework for discussing KPIs within your team.
 The key to it all is communication.
 Be bold in your transparency and you’ll be rewarded with input and contributions from unexpected places.
 Hear how the leaders of some of Canada's fastest-growing startups are using KPIs and metrics to drive their businesses forward on the Metric Stack podcast.

 Part of communication is championing the continuous review of your KPI targets.
 Keeping a direct line of sight on your performance and talking about it openly helps everyone stay on track.